IMPORTANT REMINDER – CLEARANCES

 As a community, PALS relies on parental participation to maintain the quality of our programs.
 Parents teach, run clubs, plan events, and assist with other functional and administrative needs.

-For information on classes and registration, please click here.
+For information on classes and registration, please see the menu items under the menu heading Enrichment Classes.
 Even after the term has started, many clubs and some classes may be open to new students.
 If you are new to us or to homeschooling and wish to see whether your child(ren) may join a class which is in progress, please contact George Reyes, community liason, georgehenryreyes @ hotmail.com